MicrosoftDocs/azure-stack-docs/AKS-Hybrid/proxy-change.md

 ms.reviewer: abha
 author: sethmanheim

-# Intent: As an IT Pro, I need to know how to update my proxy settings and upload new certificates.
+# Intent: As an IT Pro, I need to know how to update my proxy settings and upload new certificates for the proxy server.
 # Keyword: noProxy proxy settings certificate updates

 ---